Thursday, September 29, 2022

 Actual Price: $33

-Conclusion: I would recommend this whiskey with light foods, appetizers, salads, etc. Watermelon salads come to mind.
-Not particular of any style, but everything can find its place.
-Turns out it is finished with real apples. doesn't really hold up to any intense flavors so doesn't quite fit the whiskey niche for cocktails.
-More of a brandy/calvados.
+Conclusion: I recommend this whiskey with light foods, appetizers, salads, etc. Watermelon salads come to mind.
+It doesn't fall into any particular style, but everything can find its place.
+Turns out it is finished with real apples.
+Doesn't hold up to intense flavors, so doesn't fit the whiskey niche for cocktails.
+It is more of a brandy/calvados.
 It's actually sold as an aged moonshine rather than a whiskey.
 The story that this brand sells is a good one, harkening back to prohibition and some historic styles.
-I don't know who to pitch this to.
+Who should I pitch this to?
 A whiskey novice won't get a good education from this.
-A whiskey connoisseur will have the styles that they like best.
+A whiskey connoisseur will have the types that they like best.
 The flavoring component will put off purists.
 But this is good, and I do recommend it.
 I want this to start a meal, not finish it, which is rare for a whiskey.
 And that's cool.

 Fact Sheet: